Computing Technology for Math Excellence Logo

 Alessi and Trollip (2001) identified tutorials, drills, hypermedia environments, simulations, games, open-ended learning environments, and computerized testing as methodologies in which to incorporate multimedia for learning.

-In terms of the learning process, the selection of media should be based on the intended learning outcomes.
-George Siemens (University of Manitoba, CA) (2003) discusses the strengths and weaknesses of various media formats and their roles in achieving outcomes, particularly in relation to an online learning environment.
-In terms of text, audio, visuals, and video, he indicates the following:
+George Siemens (2003) discussed the strengths and weaknesses of various media formats and their roles in achieving outcomes, particularly in relation to an online learning environment.
+In terms of text, audio, visuals, and video, he indicated the following:

 Vivien Sieber and David Andrew (2003, p.
 228) of the University of North London found students gained skills and used a range of intelligences when working with multimedia and the project method, which they linked to Howard Gardner's Theory of Multiple Intelligences: